asterix/AVR-Experiments/lab3/README.md

 ### 1 - Static scheduler

 The solutions to part-1 of the assignment are under the folder ```part1```.
-The generated schedule table and missed deadlines' analysis is in the files
+The generated schedule table and missed deadlines' analysis is in the files.

 ```Workload 1 - schedule_workload_1.dat```
 ```Workload 2 - schedule_workload_2.dat```